-- (a) Employees shall submit their vacation requests to their supervisor on or before: - (1) November 1st for the period January 1st through May 31st; and - (2) April 1st for the period June 1st through December 31st. - (b) An employee who does not exercise his/her seniority rights by the cutoff dates stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (c) Vacation schedules, once posted, shall not be changed except in cases of emergency with the mutual agreement of the Employer and employee.
+- (a) Employees shall submit their vacation requests to their supervisor on or before: - (1) November 1st for the period January 1st through May 31st; and - (2) April 1st for the period June 1st through December 31st. - (b) An employee who does not exercise their seniority rights by the cut-off dates stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority.
+Vacation requests submitted after the cut-off dates which are for periods of five days or longer must be submitted at least one calendar month in advance, except in emergency situations. - (c) Vacation schedules, once posted, shall not be changed except in cases of emergency and/or with the mutual agreement of the Employer and employee. - (d) The Employer will approve or deny vacation requests submitted by November 1st and April 1st of each year by December 1st and May 1st.
+Requests for vacation submitted after November 1st and April 1st will be approved or denied within three weeks of receipt of the request.
+Approval or denial, including an explanation for the decision, will be in writing to the employee.